FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Evaluations

 $\bullet$ \textbf{Two-stage resource provisioning without ES spatio-temporal features (FUSION\_NoST):} This baseline preserves the two-stage structure of FUSION, but its offline auction ignores ES-specific time windows and travel-time constraints.
 Specifically, AP-ES pairs are determined only by simple price/volume trading without using eACO-VRP, while online stage still runs PG-BRD for task scheduling.

 To assess performance, we use the following metrics:

 $\bullet$ \textbf{Social welfare (SW):} SW captures the sum of utilities of all ESs, APs, and users across both stages: in the offline stage, SW accounts for ES profits, AP utilities, and auctioneer surplus given by (\ref{equ.
-U_ES_1})-(\ref{key}); in the online stage, it captures the potential value $\Phi(\bm{\pi})$, combining SD-side benefits and SP-side costs.
+U_ES_1})-(\ref{key}); in the online stage, it captures the transfer-free welfare $\mathcal{W}(\bm{\pi})$, combining SD-side benefits, congestion costs, and SP-side operating costs.
+The game potential $\Phi^{\mathrm{G}}(\bm{\pi})$ is used for PG-BRD convergence analysis because it additionally includes fixed posted prices that affect SD-side best responses.

-$\bullet$ \textbf{Delay incurred by interactions between SPs and SDs (DoI):} DoI captures the total decision-making latency (in milliseconds) induced by control-message exchanges between ESs/APs (SPs) and HUs/MUs (SDs) across both offline and online stages.
+$\bullet$ \textbf{Delay incurred by interactions between SPs and SDs (DoI):} DoI captures the total decision-making latency (in milliseconds) from control-message exchanges between ESs/APs (SPs) and HUs/MUs (SDs) across both offline and online stages.
 To compute DoI, following \cite{ECI1,ECI2,ECI3}, we assume that the per-interaction delay lies in the range of $[1,15]$ ms.

-$\bullet$ \textbf{Energy consumption incurred by interactions between SPs and SDs (ECoI):} ECoI measures the signaling-related energy consumption during the decision-making process.
-To compute ECoI, we assume that the transmit power of ESs lies in $[6,20]$ W, consistent with \cite{ECI1,ECI2}.
-Specifically, ECoI is obtained by aggregating the energy consumed by all control-message transmissions and the corresponding interaction delays.
+$\bullet$ \textbf{Energy consumption incurred by interactions between SPs and SDs (ECoI):} ECoI measures signaling-related energy consumption during decision making.
+Following~\cite{ECI1,ECI2}, the ES transmit power is set within $[6,20]$ W. Specifically, ECoI is computed by summing the energy consumed by all control-message transmissions, with interaction delays used as the transmission durations.

-$\bullet$ \textbf{Truthfulness and individual rationality of Off-AIC$^2$:} To empirically verify the economic properties of Off-AIC$^2$, we conduct a set of experiments in which ESs and APs are allowed to deviate from their truthful bids/asks.
-We measure the proportion of ESs and APs whose utilities increase under such deviations.
-An auction that is truthful and individually rational should ensure that \textit{(i)} every winning ES attains a non-negative utility and cannot benefit from misreporting its bid, and \textit{(ii)} every winning AP receives a payment no lower than its declared ask and gains no advantage by inflating or deflating it.
+$\bullet$ \textbf{Truthfulness and individual rationality of Off-AIC$^2$:} To empirically verify the economic properties of Off-AIC$^2$, we conduct experiments in which ESs and APs can deviate from their truthful bids/asks.
+We report the fraction of ESs and APs whose utilities increase under such deviations.
+A truthful and individually rational auction should ensure that \textit{(i)} every winning ES attains non-negative utility and cannot benefit from misreporting its bid, and \textit{(ii)} every winning AP receives a payment no lower than its declared ask and gains no advantage by inflating or deflating it.